launchbynttdata/common-platform-documentation/platform/development-environments/local/java/windows/README.md

 - Open Intellij IDE
 - Click on Menu -> Project Structure -> SDKs -> Click folder icon next to JDK home path -> Download JDK
 - Select Amazon Corretto 17.
 Click Download
 - Launch up Terminal.
-Type in the command "java –version".
+Type in the command `java –version`.
 If it does not work, go to the troubleshooting section.
 - Add to environment variables as JAVA_HOME  in system variables
 - Add the jdk/bin path to system path variable